 Paseo de la República 11101, 76127 Santiago de Querétaro, Qro.

 Many of the restaurants mentioned are fine dining, but I have to give a special shout out to the best barbacoa place we’ve eaten at in Queretaro.
 Just off Paseo de la Republica (Highway 57) in a wooden structure with one large sign saying BARBACOA, is the perfect Hidalgo-style barbacoa eatery.
 This barbacoa place is only open on Saturdays and Sundays until 3pm in the afternoon.
-Get there early to watch the process of the men unfolding the meat from the pit and women making the mouthwatering tortillas.
+Get there early to watch the process of the men unfolding the meat from the pit and women making the pillowy tortillas.
 The tortillas are slightly thicker than normal to hold the juicy lamb meat that practically melts in your mouth.
 Dress up your taco with their homemade spicy green, red and avocado salsas, sprinkle with onions and cilantro, and enjoy!